 Uveitis is inflammation of the inside of the eye which affects one or more of the three parts of the uvea: the iris (which gives the eye its colour), the ciliary body (behind the iris, where the aqueous humour is produced) and the choroid (behind the retina).
 It is responsible for 10-15% of the cases of blindness in developed countries and may occur at any age.
 It is most common in young to middle-aged patients.

 Types of uveitis are classified according to their anatomical localisation:

 The types of uveitis have different symptoms depending on the localisation.
 Anterior and intermediate uveitis present with redness, eye pain, tearing, photophobia (intolerance to light) and blurred vision.
 On the other hand, posterior uveitis usually presents with myodesopsia (perception of floaters), and a loss of vision which varies depending on the size and location of lesions.

-The cause of intraocular inflammation may be very diverse.
-Uveitis may be the reflection of a disease that is happening in other part of the body and that has perhaps gone unnoticed, becoming a warning sign.
+The origins of intraocular inflammation may be very diverse.
+Uveitis may be the reflection of a disease occuring in other part of the body that has perhaps gone unnoticed, becoming a warning sign.

-We must remember that almost 35% of patients never get to the bottom of the cause or exact origin of the inflammation, so these are considered to be idiopathic uveitis.
+We must remember that almost 35% of patients never get to the bottom of the cause or exact origin of the inflammation, so these are considered cases of idiopathic uveitis.